A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Results

-This formulation captures both the bias and the dispersion of the predictive distribution \citep{jordan2019evaluating}.
+which captures both the bias and the dispersion of the filtering distribution \citep{jordan2019evaluating}.

-For the DTHP model, we assume that all new cases arise from transmission by existing infected individuals within the population, with no contribution from imported or spontaneous cases (i.e., $\mu = 0$ in Equation \eqref{dthp}).
-Table \ref{TabB1} in the supplementary material provides the prior distribution used to sample the initial state and parameter particles for each model across all scenarios.
-For each model, Algorithm \ref{BMA-SMC2} was executed with: $N_{\theta} = 400$ parameter particles and $N_x = 200$ state particles, with $M=5$ successive PMMH moves.
-We employed a sliding window of one time step ($t_{w} = 1$) for computing the model evidence (see Equation \eqref{modelev_tw}), which means the models are weighted based on the one-step-ahead predictive likelihood \citep{parrish2012toward, martino2015cooperative}.
-This choice was motivated by simulated results (not shown here) that indicated a one-step window provides slightly better predictions for model averaging in scenarios with rapidly changing dynamics, compared to using the full model evidence as described in Equation \eqref{modelev}.
+For the purposes of this study, we set $\mu = 0$ in Equation \eqref{dthp} of the DTHP, so that all new cases arise solely from transmission by previously infected individuals within the population.
+This ensures consistency with the SEIR model, which also does not explicitly account for imported or spontaneous cases.
+For each model, Algorithm \ref{BMA-SMC2} was executed with $N_{\theta} = 400$ parameter particles and $N_x = 200$ state particles, with $P=5$ successive PMMH moves.
+We employed a sliding window of one time step ($t_w = 1$) for computing the model evidence (see Equation \eqref{modelev_tw}), meaning that the models are weighted based on the one-step-ahead predictive likelihood \citep{parrish2012toward, martino2017cooperative}.
+This choice was motivated by preliminary simulation results (not shown), which indicated that using a one-step window provides slightly better predictions for model averaging compared to using the full model evidence as in Equation \eqref{modelev}.

-In Figures \ref{Fig1}–\ref{Fig3}, the three approaches (DTHP, SEIR, and MA) were evaluated across different scenarios (A, B, and C), showing how well they estimate daily incidence and track the time-varying reproduction number.
-The shaded areas represent 95\% credible intervals that show uncertainty.
-Performance is also summarized using within-sample and forecast metrics in Tables \ref{Tab1} and \ref{Tab2}.
+Figures~\ref{Fig1}–\ref{Fig3} compare the three approaches: DTHP, SEIR, and Model Averaging (MA) across Scenarios~A–C in terms of their ability to estimate daily incidence and track the time-varying reproduction number $R_t$.
+Shaded regions denote 95\% credible intervals, representing posterior uncertainty.
+Quantitative performance is summarised using within-sample and out-of-sample metrics in Tables~\ref{Tab1} and~\ref{Tab2}, respectively.

-In Scenario A (Figure~\ref{Fig1}), which represents a controlled epidemic with gradually declining transmission, all models provide close fits to the observed incidence data during the training period.
-The MA exhibits notably smooth estimates and comparatively narrow credible intervals.
-Its estimates of $R_t$ reflect a clearer downward trend, with reduced uncertainty.
-As seen in Table~\ref{Tab1}, MA achieves the lowest RMSE and CRPS for both incidence and $R_t$ during the fitting period.
-Forecast performance remains strong for all the models, with MA offering tighter and more concentrated forecast intervals for incidence, as reflected in Table~\ref{Tab2}.
-For $R_t$, all models achieve full forecast coverage, but SEIR attains the most precise point forecasts.